dotnet/csharpstandard/standard/attributes.md

 #### §The-NotNull-Attribute The NotNull attribute

-Specifies that a nullable return value will never be `null`.
+Specifies that a nullable value will never be `null` if the method returns (rather than throwing).

 > *Example*: Consider the following:
 >